A super simple guide to Hawaii GE (general excise tax). Learn what you need to know about these taxes.

 For many wholesalers and manufacturers with a wholesale certificate, the rate is 0.5%.
 Insurance commissions might pay at an even lesser rate, depending on the situation.

-You generally cannot exclude your typical expenses and deductions.
-The tax is computed based on your gross money received, before expenses, even if you did not make a profit.
+You generally cannot exclude your typical business expenses and deductions like you can with “income tax”.
+Instead, GE tax is computed based on your gross money received, before expenses, even if you did not make a profit.

 How often do I have to file and pay?